Trip: Mt. Aconcagua, Andes Range, Argentina

 Recommended Training Program

-Your daily routine must include some exercising that will contribute to achieve fitness.
+Your daily routine must include some exercises that will contribute to achieve fitness.
 As nowadays most of us have many obligations, sometimes it is hard to find the time to train everyday.
 When you have a goal such as to summit Aconcagua, the challenge is worth it and all the effort may become a pleasure, which is another goal in itself.
-We recommend that you undertake our Expedition weekend (link) to refresh on campcraft, gear, clothing and to cover an overview of the use of crampons and ice axe.
-Ideally we recommend that you undertake our Norway Winter Skills Intro (link) to allow understanding of whats reequired on expeditions.
+We recommend that you undertake our Expedition weekend to refresh on campcraft, gear, clothing and to cover an overview of the use of crampons and ice axes.
+Ideally we recommend that you undertake our Norway Winter Skills Intro Course to allow understanding of what is required on expeditions.
 Previous experience at high altitude is also recommended.
 Many people move up to Aconcagua from Mt.
 Elbrus or similar climb, this is the recommended progression allowing higher success rates.

 Passport / Visas

-You will need a valid full passport, please ensure it at least have six months before expiring before we leave.
-Before applying for Visa please check dates on passport.
+You will need a valid full passport, please ensure it has six months before expiring prior to your departure date.
+Before applying for your visa please check dates on your passport.
 Please bring 4-passport photos for visas.

-We will need to get a visa and this can be got on exit.
+We will need to get a visa and this can be got upon entry.